 - Alphabet stickers

-There are many ways to teach preschoolers about recycling and caring for the environment.
+There are many ways to teach preschoolers about how to reduce, reuse, and recycle.
 One way is to bring kids along as you clean up a park or playground.

 Another simple way is to create a recycling center for the home or classroom.
 To do this, gather the necessary supplies and invite the children to help make some signs for your recycling bins.
-Preschoolers can help make signs for the recycling bins by placing alphabet stickers on construction paper.
+Preschoolers can help make signs for the recycling bins.
+Have them place alphabet stickers on construction paper.
 Include signs for paper, plastic, cans, and glass.
 Tape the signs on the boxes and set up a recycling center near the wastebasket.

 When the recycling center is all set up, invite children to help sort the recyclables into the bins.
 As they do this, talk about what is and is not recyclable and what happens to recyclables when they are taken by the recycling truck.